bjornbytes/lovr.org/docs/Getting_Started.md

 ![The Default Project](../static/img/defaultProject.png)

-> Note: If you're using a VR headset, you may see a blank window if your headset isn't
+> Note: If you're using a VR headset, you'll only see the logo if your headset is pointing in the
-> pointing in the forward direction.
-That's fine!
+> forward direction.

-We're going to make a project so we see something more interesting than the default screen.
+We're going to make a project so we see something more interesting than the logo.

 Creating a Project
 ---